The Letter A & The Number 4...by Alexa Brower

 None of Dart’s daughters share his DNA, but that doesn’t matter in the least.
 We know that

+we are his and he is ours.
 We know he will always be there, unconditionally.
 He didn’t make

 us, but he loves us.
 He makes us laugh, teaches us, and scolds us.
 He will dance with us at our